joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 ## Calendars in MPXJ
 Let's see how calendars work in MPXJ.
 First let's try creating one.
-As it happens, the `ProjectFile` class provides a convenience method to create a default calendar.
+As it happens, the `ProjectFile` class provides a convenience method `addDefaultBaseCalendar` to create a default calendar.
 The calendar it creates is modelled on the `Standard` calendar you'd see in Microsoft Project if you created a new project.
 This default calendar defines Monday to Friday as working days, with 8 working hours each day (8am to noon, then 1pm to 5pm).

 ```java
 ProjectFile file = new ProjectFile();